...

 The largest payment associated with a divorce will be on your attorney.
 You may have certain parts of your case that are unique but for most people who are reading this blog post, it is straightforward to say that you can expect your attorney bill to be the most significant expenditure that you encounter throughout your case.
 For that reason, you can and should consider two things: 1) whether you need to hire a lawyer and 2) how much you can afford to spend on a lawyer.
 Let’s go through both of these issues together.

-You are not required to have an attorney represent you in a divorce case.
-Most people do end up hiring an attorney for one reason or another, but you are not going to be ordered by a judge to hire a lawyer.
+You are not obligated to have an attorney represent you in a divorce case.
+While many people choose to hire an attorney for various reasons, a judge will not order you to do so.
 It may be in your best interests to do so but whether you hire a lawyer is going to be up to you.
-It can be a tough decision, that of hiring a lawyer.
-It takes a huge financial investment to hire a lawyer.
+It can be a tough decision, that of hiring a lawyer since it takes a huge financial investment.
 Between a retainer and the hourly fees, the costs of hiring an attorney can add up quickly.
-During a time when you may be struggling financially, this can see as one more cost that could sink your already shaky budget.
+During a time when you may be struggling financially, this can be seen as one more cost that could sink your already shaky budget.

 With that said, it is a short-term investment that you are making into your attorney.
 This is not going to be an ongoing cost for you, most likely.
 You will hire a lawyer and he or she will represent you in the divorce proceedings.
 You will pay the lawyer and that will be that.
 The idea that most people will then keep a lawyer “on retainer” is a myth that comes up in movies more than it does in real life.
 You are likely to not have to see the lawyer again or at least not see him again for years until a modification or enforcement of the original order becomes necessary in the eyes of you or your spouse.